Neurodivergence, Imposter Syndrome, and Perfectionism: Managing Mental Health in a Neuronormative World

 Imposter syndrome refers to the tendency to doubt your skills and equate imperfection with inadequacy.

-You might attribute all of your successes with luck while being excessively critical of any mistakes or flaws.
+You might attribute all of your successes to luck while being excessively critical of any mistakes or flaws.
 You might feel that every error within a team project is solely your fault.

-For neurodivergent individuals, neurodivergent masking to hide your traits and appear more neurotypical may also be performed.
+For neurodivergent individuals, neurodivergent masking to hide their traits and appear more "neurotypical" may also be performed.
 This can exacerbate imposter syndrome.

 Imposter syndrome can negatively affect your self-esteem and how you engage in relationships, work, and school.
 Those experiencing imposter syndrome often avoid situations to minimize their feelings of inadequacy.